exonum/exonum-doc/src/advanced/node-management.md

 - **block**: BlockHeader
   The header of the specified block
 - **precommits**: Array<Precommit\>
-  The list of 'Precommit' messages supporting the block
+  The list of `Precommit` messages supporting the block
 - **txs**: Array<SerializedTransaction\>
   The list of the transactions included into the block
 - **time**: Time
-  Median time from 'Precommit' messages for this block
+  Median time from `Precommit` messages for this block

 ??? example "Response Example"
     ```json